 Pineapple fruit contains a proteolytic enzyme bromelain that digests food by breaking down protein.
 Bromelain also has anti-inflammatory, anti-clotting and anti-cancer properties.
 Studies have shown that consumption of pineapple regularly helps fight against arthritis, indigestion and worm infestation.

 Fresh pineapple is an excellent source of antioxidant vitamin; vitamin-C. 100 g fruit contains 47.8 or 80% of this vitamin.
 Vitamin-C required for the collagen synthesis in the body.
 Collagen is the main structural protein in the body required for maintaining the integrity of blood vessels, skin, organs, and bones.
-Regular consumption of foods rich in vitamin-C helps the body protect from scurvy; develop resistance against infectious agents (boosts immunity) and scavenge harmful, pro-inflammatory free radicals from the body.
+Regular consumption of foods rich in vitamin-C helps the body protect from scurvy; develop resistance to combat infectious agents (boosts immunity) and scavenge harmful, pro-inflammatory free radicals from the body.

 It also contains small amount Vitamin-A (provides 58 IU per 100 g) and β -carotene levels.
 These compounds are known to have antioxidant properties.
 Vitamin-A is also required maintaining healthy mucosa, skin, and is essential for vision.
 Studies suggest that consumption of natural fruits rich in flavonoids helps the human body to protect from lung and oral cavity cancers.